lispysnake/website/content/about.md

 draft: false
 ---

-Lispy Snake, Ltd. is a new breed of indie game studio, established in 2019 in the UK.
+**Lispy Snake, Ltd.** is a brand new software development company, estabilished in the UK, 2019.
 We approach software development from a unique angle, building on many, many years of experience.
-This should reflect through in our upcoming titles, so keep your eyes peeled.
+This should reflect through in our upcoming releases, so keep your eyes peeled.

+#### Contracting

+We're happy to undertake contract work to help you solve your problems quicker.
+We have the in-house talent to approach software engineering from a unique perspective, which is far more cost and time effective than building new skills and teams internally.

-#### F/OSS Friendly
+#### Open Source

-We're huge believers in Free and/or Open Source Software, seeking to reuse and improve F/OSS components wherever possible.
-As we develop components required for our games, we'll open source them for the benefit of the wider community. <3
+There are times you really don't need to reinvent the wheel, only reduce the surface friction.
+With that in mind we use and develop open source software, eliminating technical debt from your projects.

 **Did you know** .. this website is open source, and made using F/OSS components?
 Check our [{{<fontawesome fab fa-github>}} GitHub]({{<param SocialGithub>}}) repository!

-#### Coming Soon
+#### Games

-We're in the very first stages of startup, while an international team is being assembled.
-With that said, we can at least confirm that engine prototyping and storyboarding is under way for our first title.
+As well as developing gaming software, we build games on top of it.
+We're big believers in eating our own dogfood.
+From time to time we make these games publicly available, with our first public 2D title in the works already.